 - a.
-Maintain a cumulative grade point average of at least 2.65. - b.
-Maintain a grade point ratio of at least 2.75 in all professional education courses (300- and 400-level). - c.
-Achieve a grade of "B" or higher in each field experience.
+Maintain a cumulative grade point average of at least 2.65; - b.
+Maintain a grade point ratio of at least 2.75 in all professional education courses (300- and 400-level); - c.
+Achieve a grade of "B" or higher in each field experience; - d.
+Achieve a grade of "C" or higher in all EDUC, ECED, and SPED prefix courses; and - e.
+Display professional dispositions and behaviors.

 A student who has been admitted to teacher education but fails to maintain any one of the above standards will be given one semester to reestablish compliance with the standard(s) before being withdrawn from the program.
-Failure to reestablish the three standards will require the student to reapply for admission to the teacher education program after he/she has met all requirements for admission.
+Failure to reestablish the four standards will require the student to reapply for admission to the teacher education program after he/she has met all requirements for admission.
 A student whose dispositions and/or behaviors no longer meet professional standards will not be allowed to continue in the program.
-The Chair of the Department of Teacher Education, the Chair of the Department of the student's major (if it does not lie within Teacher Education), and the Dean of the College of Education, will determine necessary remedial action(s) to address the dispositional concerns.
+The Chair of the Department of Teacher Education, the Chair of the Department of the student's major (if it does not lie within the Department of Teacher Education), and the Dean of the College of Education, will determine necessary remedial action(s) to address the dispositional concerns.
 If sufficient action is taken, a reapplication for admission to the program may be permitted.